microsoft/reverse-proxy/docs/docfx/articles/getting_started.md

 The configuration for YARP is defined in the appsettings.json file.
 It defines a set of:

-Routes - which map incoming requests to the clusters based on aspects of the request such as host name, path, method, request headers etc. A route must specify at least a host or path.
+Routes - which map incoming requests to the clusters based on aspects of the request such as host name, path, method, request headers etc. A route must specify at least a host or path, but the path can be a [catch-all route](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-3.1).
 Routes are ordered, so the "app1" route needs to be defined first since "route2" will act as a catchall for all paths that have not already been matched.

 Clusters - which are the groups of destination servers that requests can be routed to and load balanced across.